 In this article I have relied heavily on brief extracts from the article: Solution-focused coaching in pediatric rehabilitation: an integrated model for practice (2013).
-This includes many direct quotes which I have marked with italics.
+This includes many direct quotes.

 The article provides in depth rationale for the development of the model: here I have tried to represent the main ideas that relate directly to practice.
 Cutting complex ideas to the bare bones runs the risk of misrepresentation and simplification.
 The extracts provide a guide to the main ideas that inform SFC-peds, and I hope that therapists will use these to reflect on their own practice.

 The pediatric rehabilitation research team from the Thames Valley Children's Centre in Canada have created a practice model for solution-focused coaching in pediatric rehabilitation (SFC-peds) that integrates the fundamental principles and practices of solution focused coaching with contemporary developments in pediatric rehabilitation.